-Ah, summer!
+Ah, price summer!
 Let me tell you, it’s hot down here.
 Really hot.
 Humidly, stiflingly, ridiculously hot.
 Still, despite the absurd heat, I love the summer because it means all-day stints at the beach.
 We get there early and set up tents, chairs and umbrellas.
 We haul out coolers full of beer and soda.
 Everyone brings tons of food, which we load up on plates and float in the ocean.
 In the afternoon, I usually nap under the shade of the umbrella.
 Beach days are perfect days.

 And this grilled red pepper salsa is perfect beach food.
 It’s bright and sunny, a little spicy and very refreshing.
 I also love that subtle char flavor that the grilled peppers give it.
 Though it’s great with the standard corn tortillas chips, it’s also makes a delicious condiment for grilled chicken or pork chops.
 This time, my salsa made brightened up some melty bean quesadillas with sliced avocado.